Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ##  🔎How It works

-Azure Content Moderator v2 can be accessed through RESTful APIs.
+Project "Carnagie" can be accessed through RESTful APIs.

 - ### Type of analysis